chen-grace-p4/project02/README.md

 # Systems Final Project - "Disaccord"
 **Members**: Grace Chen, Kyle Li <br>
 **Period**: 4 <br>
-**Project Statement**: We will create a very basic messaging server somewhat inspired by Discord or Slack. <br>
+**Project Statement**: A very basic messaging server somewhat inspired by Discord or Slack. <br>

 ## Broad Description of Project
 A terminal-based messaging server loosely inspired by Discord.
 A client (the user) connects to a server, where they can send text messages to other clients (users) that are also connected to the server.
 A CHATLOG records all of these messages, even if all users disconnect and if the server closes.
 An ACTIVITYLOG records all "activities" performed in the chat server (a list of what activities are recorded can be found in the Description of Technical Design).

 ## Description of User Interface (How to use our project):
-First, start up the server after running make by running ./server. <br>
+First, start up the server after running make by running ./server. <br> <br>
+On other terminal windows, run ./client on each window to connect multiple clients to the server.
+It is best to connect clients all at once since previously sent messages will not be sent to new clients (but can be viewed in the activitylog, see below). <br> <br>
+On the client-end...
-On other terminal windows, run ./client on each window to connect multiple clients to the server. <br> On the client-end, they can use the flag -m or -message (ex. "-m hi hows your day" to send hi hows your day) to send a regular text message. <br>
+* use the flag -m or -message (ex. "-m hi hows your day" to send hi hows your day) to send a regular text message. <br>
-They can also use the flag -h or -history to view a history of logged messages and statistics about the history file. <br>
+* use flag -c or -chatlog to view a log of all messages sent, who sent them, and the time they were sent. <br>
-Clients can also open a file called history.csv to see past logs of messages. <br>
+* use flag -a or -activitylog to view a log of activities (ex. client disconnected and more) and the time they were performed. <br>

+Instructions are shown on the teminal in server and client as well (if an unrecognized flag or no flag is used in the client, a 'help' guide will pop up). <br>
 <br>
-(omit)They can also use the flag -f or -file (ex. "-f text.txt" to send text.txt) to send files to the other clients. <br>
-(omit) Clients can use ctrl+b to "bold" their words (** around their words) or ctrl+i to italicize their words (* around their words).

 ## Description of Technical Design:<br>NOTE: Sections omitted from the original proposal are marked with "(OMITTED)."
 All new additions are marked with (NEW).
 * **Sockets (Grace)**
   * connecting users(clients) to a server where they send messages to each other
-  * server returns a "new message" to every client everytime a client sends something to the server so that the client end can see all the messages
   * (OMITTED)"subserver" or channels also could be an entirely new server itself and clients will simply connect to multiple servers at once
   * (NEW) server uses select to navigate through multiple clients and clients use select to navigate between STDIN and new messages from the server (other clients)
        * (NEW) <sys/ioctl.h> is included so ioctl is used to detect whether or not the socket has something new to read (a new message)